Chiyotenzan Daihachirō: Early life and career

 Chiyotenzan Daihachirō was born on February 6, 1976, as a premature baby, who had to spend more than a year and a half in an incubator.

-Chiyotenzan made his professional debut in March 1991, joining the Kokonoe stable that was then home to yokozuna Chiyonofuji and Hokutoumi.
+Chiyotenzan made his professional debut in March 1991, joining the Kokonoe stable.
 He reached the second highest jūryō division in January 1997, and the top makuuchi division two years after that.
 He had an explosive start to his makuuchi career, winning three special prizes in his first three tournaments (the first wrestler ever to do so) and reaching the fourth highest rank of komusubi in July 1999.
 However, that was to be his only tournament in the top ranks and his initial promise quickly faded.
 His last winning score in the top division came in November 2001 and after suffering a fractured leg in the January 2002 tournament he fell back to jūryō in July 2002.
 Hampered by diabetes, his fortunes slumped even further.
 After making a final appearance in the sekitori ranks in November 2005, in January 2006 he was demoted to the unsalaried makushita division, and in May 2007, to the fourth sandanme division.
 He reappeared in makushita in September 2007, but won only one match before withdrawing.
 By November he had fallen to sandanme 27, the second lowest rank ever held by a former sanyaku wrestler.